 - Maintain or improve your lifestyle: You may want to preserve or even enhance your lifestyle during retirement.
-This means you will need to continue or grow your purchasing power over time to keep up with inflation.
+This means you will need to enhance your purchasing power over time to keep up with inflation.

-- Increase wealth: If you are fortunate enough to enjoy the lifestyle, you want without running out of money, your goal may be to grow your wealth over the longer term to leave a financial legacy for children, grandchildren or charity.
+- Increase wealth: If you are fortunate enough to enjoy the lifestyle you want without running out of money, your goal may be to grow your wealth over the longer term to leave a financial legacy for children, grandchildren or a charity.

 - Spend everything: Some people want to spend all their money before they die.
 However, this choice could be risky since no one knows how long retirement will last.
 Judging incorrectly may leave you with extra time and not much money on which to rely.

-To achieve your personal goals, you have to assess how long you might need your money to last, your planned withdrawal rate and cash flow, and how your investment strategy can benefit your specific situation.
+To achieve your personal goals and address your income needs, you have to assess how long you might need your money to last, your planned withdrawal rate and cash flow, and how your investment strategy can benefit your specific situation.

 Consider Your Retirement Income Sources

-When you look at your investments, consider how they should work for you and your retirement goals.
+When you look at your investments, consider how they should work for you to fulfill your retirement income needs and help you reach your retirement goals.
 For example, would the extra luxuries, hobbies or travel require more or less money than your current income would afford?

-If you need or want your retirement income to exceed your preretirement income, consider what your income sources will be.
+If you need or want your retirement income to exceed your preretirement income, consider what income sources you’ll have available.
 How much money do you expect to receive from Social Security benefits when you reach retirement age?
 Will you receive distributions from a pension plan or an employer-sponsored retirement account?
 How accessible and liquid are your investments?

 Assessing Your Time Horizon

 Life expectancies have generally increased over the last half century.
 Healthy retirees may expect to live for 25 or more years in retirement.
-Unfortunately, a fixed monthly income stumble over decades as inflation eats away at your purchasing power.
+Unfortunately, a fixed monthly income may fail to meet your needs over the long term as inflation eats away at your purchasing power.

-Consider the impact of inflation and a potentially longer investment time horizon when evaluating whether or not your retirement strategy is on track to meet your financial objectives.
-A portfolio with a higher concentration in bonds may be too conservative to meet your longer-term needs if your lifespan ends up longer than you expected, or if you plan to leave assets for your heirs.
+Consider the impact of inflation and a potentially longer investment time horizon when evaluating whether or not your retirement strategy is on track to meet your income needs and other financial objectives.
+A portfolio with a higher concentration in bonds may be too conservative to meet your longer-term needs if you end up living longer than you expected, or if you plan to leave assets for your heirs.